(8 MIN READ)

 4. IT’s increased role in providing services to external customers

 IT environments are becoming more complex as organizations implement a wide range of enterprise applications and technologies to meet business needs.
-MuleSoft’s 2020 Connectivity Report found that 85% of organizations consider integration challenges to be a major roadblock to transformation, underscoring the difficulties IT teams can have in managing environments with disparate systems and applications.

 Today, WLA platforms can also provide REST API adapters which can be used to quickly and reliably incorporate virtually any technology into end-to-end processes.
-These adapters are increasingly simple to use as new features are added, such as reusable templates, wizards, and testing.
+These adapters are increasingly simple to use as new features are added, such as reusable templates, wizards and testing.

 As organizations become more reliant on cloud-based infrastructure and applications, the use of APIs to integrate and orchestrate processes will increase.

 As a result, organizations are moving towards orchestration and integration hubs that can seamlessly manage data across multi-cloud and hybrid environments.
-WLA solutions often provide direct integrations with Microsoft Azure, Amazon AWS, and VMware, among other providers.
-WLA can also be deployed in cloud environments, on-premises, or in hybrid configurations, simplifying management and compliance requirements for cross-platform processes.
+WLA solutions often provide direct integrations with Microsoft Azure, Amazon AWS and VMware, among other providers.
+WLA can also be deployed in cloud environments, on-premises or in hybrid configurations, simplifying management and compliance requirements for cross-platform processes.

-The large number of VMs and cloud-based servers is also of growing concern for IT teams —there can be hundreds of virtual or cloud-based resources in a given environment, making manual management virtually impossible.
+The large number of VMs and cloud-based servers is also of growing concern for IT teams — there can be hundreds of virtual or cloud-based resources in a given environment, making manual management virtually impossible.

 To help address this, WLA platforms can be directed to dynamically manage workloads and compute resources.
 Using machine learning algorithms, a WLA platform can schedule jobs and allocate resources based on historical trends and real-time needs.
-This includes rerouting jobs, cordoning resources, and provisioning/deprovisioning resources in real time for dynamic, needs-based scalability in multi-cloud environments.
+This includes rerouting jobs, cordoning resources and provisioning/deprovisioning resources in real time for dynamic, needs-based scalability in multi-cloud environments.

 This makes it possible for IT environments to spin machines up and down based on demand so that organizations aren’t paying for idle machine resources.

 To meet these challenges, WLA platforms are providing tools that accelerate and streamline development and operations.
-This includes drag-and-drop workflow designers that abstract away complex code, visual maps that lay-out dependencies, and features that help drive collaboration, such as Check-Out | Check-In, change management, and testing functionality.
+This includes drag-and-drop workflow designers that abstract away complex code, visual maps that lay out dependencies and features that help drive collaboration, such as Check-Out | Check-In, change management and testing functionality.

-WLA platforms can also support PowerShell, command lines, and, as we covered, APIs.
+WLA platforms can also support PowerShell, command lines and, as we covered, APIs.
 Scripts can be maintained within the platform for easy integration into cross-platform processes, while documentation and auditing provide security and prevent knowledge loss.

 WLA vendors are pushing the limits of extensible automation, going far beyond traditional job schedulers to drive digital transformation and set up IT for long-term success.
+Automate repetitive tasks and offer your IT team a single point of control for developing automated workflows across your enterprise.
+Demo ActiveBatch by Redwood.

-Schedule a demo to watch our experts run jobs that match your use cases in ActiveBatch.
-Get your questions answered and learn how easy it is to build and maintain your jobs in ActiveBatch.
+Schedule a demo to watch our experts run jobs that match your business requirements in ActiveBatch.
+Get your questions answered and learn how easy it is to build and maintain your jobs.